-- Must be of sound physical and mental health
+- Be of sound physical and mental health

-- Must pass a thorough background investigation and polygraph examination
+- Pass a thorough background investigation and polygraph examination

-- Must be at least 21 years of age (at the time of graduation from the law enforcement academy)
+- Be at least 21 years of age (at the time of graduation from the law enforcement academy)

-- Must have an Arizona Class D operator’s license
+- Hold an Arizona Class D operator’s license

 County Sheriff’s Departments in Arizona

-All individuals interested in Deputy Sheriff jobs in Pinal County must meet specific requirements before Deputy Sheriff training in Pinal County can take place.
-All individuals must have a high school diploma or GED; they must be at least 21 years of age; and they must successful complete a written exam, a psychological exam, a polygraph test, a physical or stress test, and a background exam.
+Candidates here must have a high school diploma or GED, must be at least 21 years of age, and must successfully pass a written exam, psychological exam, polygraph test, physical or stress test, and a background exam.

 Arizona Law Enforcement Salaries